People

 Jialiang (Shirley) Wang, Ph.D.

-Dr. Shirley (Jialiang) Wang is an Assistant Professor in the Charles Y.C. and Jane Pak Center for Mineral Metabolism and Clinical Research (CMMCR), the Department of Physiology and the Department of Internal Medicine at UT Southwestern Medical Center.
-Dr. Wang have always been deeply interested in how genetic factors regulate development and how genetic abnormalities cause human disease.
-During her graduate studies, the major focus of her thesis was to study the function of the transcription factor PITX1 and its regulatory elements in limb development and human limb disorders.
-Dr. Wang did her postdoctoral research at Massachusetts General Hospital and Harvard Medical School (supported by the NIH/NIDDK NRSA T32 training grant), where she investigated the underlying mechanisms of the transcription factor SP7/Osterix in regulating osteocyte formation and osteoporosis.
-She is a recipient of the NIH/NIAMS Pathway to Independence Awards (K99/R00) to further utilize genetic models and multi-omics approaches to the study of bone development and human skeletal disease.
-In 2024, Dr. Wang joined the CMMCR as an Assistant Professor.
+Dr. Jialiang (Shirley) Wang is an Assistant Professor at the Charles Y.C. and Jane Pak Center for Mineral Metabolism and Clinical Research (CMMCR), the Departments of Physiology and Internal Medicine, and a member of the Harold C. Simmons Comprehensive Cancer Center (SCCC) at UT Southwestern Medical Center.
+She has long been deeply interested in understanding how genetic factors regulate development and how genetic abnormalities lead to human diseases.
+During her graduate studies, her thesis focused on the role of the transcription factor PITX1 and its regulatory elements in limb development and human limb disorders.
+Dr. Wang completed her postdoctoral research at Massachusetts General Hospital and Harvard Medical School, supported by the NIH/NIDDK NRSA T32 training grant, where she explored the mechanisms by which the transcription factor SP7/Osterix regulates osteocyte formation and osteoporosis.
+She is a recipient of the NIH/NIAMS Pathway to Independence Award (K99/R00), which supports her research using genetic models and multi-omics approaches to study bone development and human skeletal diseases.

 Dr. Wang was awarded the American Society for Bone and Mineral Research (ASBMR) John Haddad Young Investigator and the ASBMR Harold M. Frost Young Investigator.
 She is the board member of Advances in Mineral Metabolism (AIMM) and the committee of ASBMR Early-Stage Investigator.